Rappin' for Jesus

 "Rappin' for Jesus" is a 2013 viral music video.
 It was purportedly written for a Christian youth outreach program in Dubuque, Iowa, by Pastor Jim Colerick and his wife Mary Sue, but is generally thought to be a hoax or parody.

 Video

 The video is introduced as a product of West Dubuque 2nd Church of Christ's Youth Outreach Program.
 It is set in a fellowship hall with an older man as a disc jockey.

-It shows a male pastor, Jim Colerick, aiming to appeal to youth through rap.
+It shows a male pastor, Jim Colerick, aiming to appeal to the youth through rap.
 He and his wife Mary Sue describe the life of Jesus Christ and criticize acts that they believe are sinful, such as blasphemy and recreational drug use.
 Colerick and his wife both repeatedly declare in the chorus that "Jesus Christ is [their] nigga".

 History

 The original video was uploaded to YouTube by user Brian Spinney on February 5, 2013, and garnered wider attention through the website Reddit.
 Spinney claimed to have directed the video with his pastor while in high school.